 Using the Ratio in Capacity Planning

 If you need $10M in new ARR and your average AE has a $1M quota with a 5:1 ratio (OTE of $200K), you need at least 10 AEs at full ramp to cover the target.
-But reps ramp over 4-6 months and average attainment is 55-65%, so you'll actually need 15-18 AEs to reliably hit $10M.
+But reps ramp over 4-6 months and average attainment is 55-65%, so you'll need 15-18 AEs to reliably hit $10M.
 This is where quota-to-OTE ratio feeds directly into sales capacity planning.